aehng/Lecture-Notes/Module3/Testing_Software.md

     return 2.0 * PI * radius
 ```

-Validation asks "is my code doing the right thing?"
+#### Is this function valid?

-This function is not valid because it returns the circumference instead of the
+No.  This function is not valid because it returns the *circumference* instead of the *area*.

-area.
-It does compute the circumference correctly and we can *verify* that
+#### Is this function correct?

-there is no error in the code.
-But the fact that it computes the circumference
+Yes.
+We can *verify* that there are no errors in the code.
+It returns the *circumference* without crashing.

-correctly is immaterial because it isn't doing the right thing to begin with;
+But the fact that it correctly computes the circumference is immaterial because it isn't doing the right thing to begin with.
+We wanted a circle's area.

-it is an *invalid* solution to the problem at hand.
+This is an *invalid* solution to the problem at hand.

 Now consider this function: